8bitDesigner/tp-api/README.md

 ```

 #### `tp.where(search expression)`
-Applies a seach filter to the TargetProcess request.
+Applies a search filter to the TargetProcess request.

 Example, find open tasks: